 In his astonishingly action-packed life, Edward defeated and killed the famous Simon de Montfort in battle; travelled across Europe to the Holy Land on crusade; conquered Wales, extinguishing forever its native rulers, and constructed - at Conwy, Harlech, Beaumaris and Caernarfon - the most magnificent chain of castles ever created.
 After the death of his first wife he erected the Eleanor Crosses - the grandest funeral monuments ever fashioned for an English monarch.

-Marc Morris is a bestselling historian and broadcaster, specialising in the Middle Ages.
+Marc Morris is an historian and broadcaster.
 He studied and taught history at the universities of London and Oxford, and his doctorate on the thirteenth-century earls of Norfolk was published in 2005.
 In 2003 he presented the highly-acclaimed television series Castle, and wrote its accompanying book.
-His bestselling biography of Edward I, A Great and Terrible King, was published in 2008, with his widely-acclaimed history, The Norman Conquest, following in 2012.
+His bestselling biography of Edward I, A Great and Terrible King, was published in 2008.